Reading Researcher Development Programme (RRDP)

 Booking RRDP sessions

-A timetable of RRDP sessions is published at the start of the academic year, and you can make bookings through Reading's student information system (RISIS).
+A timetable of RRDP sessions is published at the start of each term, and you can make bookings through Reading's student information system (RISIS).
+You can now view the RRDP timetable for Spring 2018.

 You can view RRDP sessions for this academic year in the RRDP Brochure 2017-18.